Legal Updated 10 min read

 Trust fund claims are independent of other compensation sources.
 Filing a trust claim does not reduce, offset, or affect:

-• Lawsuit settlements or verdicts, Michigan courts have delivered awards in recent mesothelioma cases
+• Lawsuit settlements or verdicts in Michigan civil cases

-• VA disability benefits, veterans exposed to asbestos during military service can receive both trust fund compensation and VA benefits
+• VA disability benefits for veterans exposed during military service

-Most families pursue all applicable sources simultaneously, with an attorney coordinating the filings to maximize total recovery.
+Most families pursue all applicable sources simultaneously, with counsel coordinating the filings.

 Trust fund claims are administrative, not judicial, but they still require: